 Also known as panel saws, hand saws are not synonymous with speed.
 Hand saws require manual operation and therefore are less convenient than power saws.
 However, the hand saw remains a nostalgic staple of any craftsman’s tool collection and is relatively easy for beginners to maneuver.

-While the miter saw, hack saw, and a pruning saw are the three most common hand saws, you can find a wide variety of other options to suit your project’s requirements.
-Get back to basics and return to a time when the power behind a saw came from muscles, sweat, and grit.
+While the handsaw, hacksaw, and pruning saw are the three most common types of saws, you can find a wide variety of other options to suit your project’s requirements.

 The nokogiri is a type of saw that’s useful in Japanese carpentry.
 While Europen saws cut on the push stroke, the Japanese saws cut on the pull stroke instead.